 Nobody wants to slide down the far side of that tipping point, especially when we're talking about public speaking.

-Enter Alison Wood Brooks, an assistant professor of business administration at Harvard Business School.
+Enter Alison Wood Brooks, an Associate Professor of business administration at Harvard Business School.
 "Individuals," she writes in an article published in The Journal of Experimental Psychology: General® , "feel anxious often, especially prior to important tasks like speaking publicly or meeting with a boss.
 When felt immediately before or during a task, anxiety drains working memory capacity, decreases self-confidence, and harms performance."
 Such a drain darkens the outlook for a successful presentation or meeting, to be sure.

 Yet, Brooks notes, an individual in the throes of anxiety who attempts to calm down usually finds that "decreasing anxious feelings is difficult because high arousal is automatic, and suppressing or hiding anxiety is often ineffective."
 Are we doomed, then, to anxiety-ridden performances?
 No, she maintains, there's an alternative, one she tested through a series of experiments: reappraise that anxiety as excitement.